 - ½ cup dry white wine

-- 2 Tbsp tarragon finely chopped
+- 2 Tbsp fresh tarragon, finely chopped

-- 1 Tbsp chives thinly sliced
+- 1 Tbsp chives, thinly sliced

 - 1 tsp Kosher salt